Archeryisthebest08/Guardiobot-Extension/README.md

 This helps you make better decisions while navigating Roblox.

-Avatar Filter: automatically hides inappropriate material, and anything reported as unsafe will be handled automatically so you don’t have to worry about it!
+Avatar Content Blur Filter: automatically hides inappropriate material, and anything reported as unsafe will be handled automatically so you don’t have to worry about it!
+(COMING SOON)
+Group Message Content Filter: automatically hides inappropriate messages & other media sent in that group, and anything reported as unsafe will be handled automatically so you don’t have to worry about it!
 (COMING SOON)